AAA: What Are The Best Essential Oils For Cleaning?

 Essential Oils That Protect

 First and foremost, you want to clean to protect yourself and those in your home from harmful environmental factors.
-Luckily, there are many essential oils for cleaning that can help.
+But luckily, essential oils can effectively be used through inhalation and topical use.
+Essential oils for cleaning are also trending.

 In a study that monitored the antimicrobial activity of six different essential oils, Oregano oil was found to have the greatest antibacterial activity against several types of bacteria.